christroutner/BobWallet/README.md

 * Why do I have to use Tor?
   - Tor is necessary to protect the server from determining your Private Wallet addresses.
 No one but you knows the addresses of your Private Wallet.

+* Are there any extra fees to us Bob Wallet?
+  - No. The only fees you pay are the standard Bitcoin miner fee for each transaction.

 * Why do I have to wait so long for Bitcoin to show up in my Private Wallet?